-In the initial charge of water to the boiler and in svstem all subsequent additions of water to the system air will some he dissolved in the water.
+In the initial charge of water to the boiler system and in all subsequent additions of water to the system some air will be dissolved in the water.
 As the water is heated the air is driven out of the solution and will collect in high spots in the system.
 These air bubbles can interfere with pumping and heat transfer and must be eliminated.